Historical Archives of the European Union: Consultation Services and Research Assistance

-The HAEU is present on the World Wide Web since 1995 and has developed an electronic online database since 1991.
+The HAEU has been present on the World Wide Web since 1995 and has developed an electronic online database since 1991.
 All inventories of fonds, collections and oral history programmes held by the HAEU are published and searchable on its website.
 The HAEU also publishes the information and the classification schemes of the institutional holdings on the 'Archives Portal EUROPE' and it is linked to the social media Facebook, Twitter, YouTube and Flickr.

-The digitisation programme of archival units and photographs of various fonds and deposits launched in 2006 lead to some 12.000 digitalized archival units being directly consultable on the web site in pdf-format.
-Likewise the 600 transcriptions of the European Oral History Program and many audio registrations can be accessed on the site.
+The digitisation programme of archival units and photographs of various fonds and deposits launched in 2006 led to some 12.000 digitalized archival units being directly consultable on the website in pdf format.
+Likewise, the 600 transcriptions of the European Oral History Program and many audio registrations can be accessed on the site.

 The reading room at 'Villa Salviati' is open to the public for consultation of its holdings.
 The facilities include a specialized reference library composed of 20.000 publications, printed documentation, grey literature and electronic publications.

-Access to all archival documents, collections and interviews preserved at the HAEU and available on line or in the reading room is free of charge.
+Access to all archival documents, collections and interviews preserved at the HAEU and available online or in the reading room is free of charge.

 The HAEU hosts and organises in close cooperation with the EUI History Department and with external partners research seminars, workshops and conferences.
 It proposes to be a meeting place between actors and researchers in European Integration matters.
 To this end, the HAEU co-directs with the EUI History Department the Alcide De Gasperi Research Centre for the History of European Integration, which was inaugurated on 6 May 2015 in the presence of Alcide De Gasperi’s daughter Maria Romana De Gasperi.
-The Alcide De Gasperi Research Centre aims at promoting innovative research projects and facilitates the use of primary sources.
+The Alcide De Gasperi Research Centre aims to promote innovative research projects and facilitates the use of primary sources.
 It also coordinates networks of scholars and promotes publications on the history of European integration.